mitric-lab/programming_theochem/src/psets/pset_02.md

 `OptimiserBase`, which implements the conjugate gradient method described above.
 Use the method `_check_convergence_grad()` to check convergence.**

-*Hint: Since there are several variables that need to be updated in each iteration, it is recommended to define them in the constructor, for example like this:*
+*Hint: Since several variables need to be updated in each iteration, it is recommended to define them in the constructor, for example like this:*
 ```python